 Make sure you notify stakeholders in your company at least two to four weeks ahead of time.
 Employees can be notified and reminded through in-office calendar systems, email notifications, signs and postings around the office, and inserts in their paychecks.
 And don't forget those follow-up reminders; not every message makes it through the first time.

 You can notify customers through your website and the automated attendant message on your phone system.

-Vendors (especially those with reoccurring delivery schedules) should be notified via email, phone, or regular postal mail.
+Notify vendors (especially those with reoccurring delivery schedules) via email, phone, or regular postal mail.

 A week or two before the closing, record an automated attendant greeting on your phone system that explains that the office will be closed for an extended period.
 Include the date when you will close and when you expect to reopen.
 Just before you leave, record a second automated greeting that emphasizes when you will return and, when appropriate, to whom callers should direct any queries in your absence.